CalderaWP/Caldera-Forms/readme.txt

 4. **Great Looking Forms** - Create great looking forms.

 == Changelog ==
-= Caldera Forms 1.3.5 ( April 20, 2016 ) =
+= Caldera Forms 1.3.5 ( April 21, 2016 ) =
 ADDED: Forms in modals!
 Ok, this was there for awhile in secret, but it works really well now, so have at it.
 ADDED: Advanced File Upload fields
 ADDED: Optional usage tracking mode
+ADDED: Better handling for errors from forms submissions API
+ADDED: Ability to use "caldera_forms_mailer" filter to disable using wp_mail() -- better emails, like winter, are coming.
 FIXED: Bug affecting widget admin
 FIXED: Improper validation for email details
-ADDED: Better handling for errors from forms submissions API
 FIXED: Inability to disable forms from the admin.
-ADDED: Ability to use "caldera_forms_mailer" filter to disable using wp_mail() -- better emails, like winter, are coming.
 FIXED: Issue preventing toggle buttons from toggling in forms.
 FIXED: Issue with datapicker language in forms.
 FIXED: Menu pinning
 FIXED: Magic tags for checkbox fields in forms not showing proper value/label in form entry email
+FIXED: Bug that caused a submission result to show code on screen.

 = Caldera Forms 1.3.4.2 ( March 31, 2016 ) =
 FIXED: Bug that caused the DB update to not run on manually uploaded updates to Caldera Forms